NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Research-Data-Management/02-rdm.md

 For librarians and RDM staff, raising awareness among researchers of the benefits of data sharing remains a challenge.
 On another note, librarians need (discipline-specific) skills and competencies to provide RDM-based services {% cite sheikh:2023 %}.

-## Developments and initiatives in RDM
+## Developments and Initiatives in RDM
 ---
 Internationally, the increasingly frequent requirement to produce a DMP has stimulated interest in RDM {% cite yamaji:2024 %} and encouraged libraries to take an active role in RDM through advocacy, policy development, and advisory and consultancy services {% cite cox:2017 %}.
 Some institutions, such as KU Leuven, have also developed a dashboard to review datasets to meet funder requirements {% cite yamaji:2024 %}.